top of page

 86 digital multi-media experiences, created by audio-visual, multimedia and software design firm AY-PE, complement the displays and exhibits, and give extra opportunities for interaction and education.
 I have enjoyed several of their installations, such as the animations at Edinburgh Castle and Titanic, Belfast.

-Two men stand beside a vintage silver race car in a museum.
+Two men, Lewis Hamilton and Prince Harry stand beside a vintage silver race car in Silverstone museum.
 Background displays include racing history and vibrant colors.
 Mood is curious.

 Entrance